-2. Understand which YouWealth Fund may suit you Answer a few simple questions to identify which YouWealth Fund could suit you based on the amount of risk you're willing to take and the length of time you're planning to invest for.
+Understand which YouWealth Fund may suit you

+Answer a few simple questions to identify which

+YouWealth Fund best suits.

-3. Try out our calculator
+2. Try out our calculator

 Our balance calculator can help you decide how much to invest by calculating how your balance might grow over your chosen investment time frame.